arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/post_api_control_pregel_start.md

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-HTTP 200 is returned in case the Pregel was successfully created.
+HTTP 200 is returned in case the Pregel was successfully created and the reply body is a string with the `id` to query for the status or to cancel the execution.

 @RESTRETURNCODE{400}
 An HTTP 400 error is returned if the set of collections for the Pregel job includes